rehkad/Moogla/README.md

   -d '{"messages": [{"role": "user", "content": "hello"}]}'
 ```

+### Web Interface

+After starting the server, open `http://localhost:11434/app` in your browser to
+use the simple chat UI included with the package.

 ## Contributing Guidelines

 - Use the `src` layout for all packages and modules.